rebeca53/income-prediction/README.md

 - PNADC_2021_visita5.txt
 - PNADC_2022_visita5.txt

-The script process the data, and then generates the .csv files with processed data.
-It doesn't encodes values.
+The script processes the data and then generates the .csv files with the processed data.
+It doesn't encode values.
 For instance, the state is a column with a string value.
 To run the code, make sure you have the aforementioned files in the same path as the script.
 The resulting files are in the folder few_features.